-Obviously, the first rule when you go into a salary discussion is to never settle for the first salary amount put on the table.
-Ahead, some of the following tips and tricks to get a higher salary.
+The first rule when you go into a salary discussion is to never settle for the first salary amount put on the table.

-Just because the salary offer feels like it is enough to cover your expenses doesn’t necessarily mean that it is the market average.
+Just because the salary offer feels enough to cover your expenses doesn’t necessarily mean it is the market average.
 As such, it is critical to do your market research and know what your role is worth before you step into an interview and negotiate for a higher salary.

-You can take your research a step further by simply talking to people in the know.
-It could be someone already in the industry or even a recruitment consultant who can give you the latest updates.
-With all the research gathered, you would be able to enter a salary negotiation with a lot more confidence.
+You can also do more research on sites like Glassdoor, talk to people in the industry or even a recruitment consultant who can give you the latest updates.
+With research gathered, you can enter a salary negotiation with a lot more confidence.

-Furthermore, if you know for a fact that the company you are applying for does not have, say, an SEO-driven content marketing strategy, then your knowledge in that area is suddenly going to be worth a whole lot more.
+Furthermore, if you know that the company you are applying for does not have, say, an SEO-driven content marketing strategy, your knowledge in that area will suddenly be worth a lot more.

-One mistake that many job candidates make is to base their salary negotiations on their last drawn salary.
-While it is always better to earn more than your previous job, using your last drawn salary as a yardstick is by no means a good gauge.
+One mistake that many job candidates make is to base your salary negotiations on your last drawn salary.
+While earning more than your previous job is always better, using your last drawn salary as a yardstick is by no means a good gauge.

-Unless you feel that you have gained zero skills since your last job, ignore your previous salary altogether.
+Unless you feel you have gained zero skills since your last job, ignore your previous salary.
 Instead, look at your objective value to the company and compare that to the industry standard that everybody else is getting.

 It is also not uncommon for job descriptions to require candidates to submit their previous salaries.
-It is a good idea to ignore that or reserve the discussion for the interview itself.
-Revealing the amount even before the interview will put you at a great disadvantage.
+Reserving the discussion for the interview is a good idea.
+Revealing the amount even before the interview will put you at a significant disadvantage.

 If you are applying for a new job, and the hiring manager or recruiter asks for your last-drawn salary right away, respond with something like, “I’d like to find out more about the position and the responsibilities, what the team’s like and the company culture before discussing salary.
-In any case, since you mention, may I ask what is the salary range you’re considering for this position?”
+Since you mentioned, may I ask what salary range you’re considering for this position?”

-Whether they give you a number that is slightly lower than what you have in mind, let them know and say that you would still like to learn more about the role.
-After that, you can demonstrate how your skills would make you a valuable employee and then work on salary negotiation when you got the job offer.
+Whether they give you a number slightly lower than what you have in mind, let them know and say you would still like to learn more about the role.
+After that, you can demonstrate how your skills would make you a valuable employee and then work on salary negotiation when you get the job offer.